XinyueZhang831/FDI_CIC_Project/README.md

 ## Merge Result
  Merge FDI catalogs with CIC result and append all together to be one csv file.

+## Note
+Result after isolating limitation may need to be modified manually.

 # Author
 Xinyue Zhang